giantswarm/flux-migration-tools/README.md

 ## pause-argo

-Changes `.spec.syncPolicy.automated.selfHeal` to `false` for all Argo Application resources.
+Changes `.spec.syncPolicy.automated.selfHeal` and `prune` to `false` for all Argo Application resources.

 Example run:
 ```